SanjayaKumarSahoo/telecom-churn-group-case-study/README.md

 It is the job to predict if a customer will churn, given the ~170 columns containing customer behavior, usage patterns, payment patterns, and other features that might be relevant.
 Your target variable is "churn_probability"

-You are required to model the price of houses with the available independent variables.
-This model will then be used by the management to understand how exactly the prices vary with the variables.
-They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
-Further, the model will be a good way for management to understand the pricing dynamics of a new market.

 # Column description

 - Please refer to [data](https://www.kaggle.com/competitions/telecom-churn-case-study-hackathon/data) section of kaggle competition page.